waterjimm/deep_reinforcement_learning_nanodegree/project2/README.md

 In the "Take Random Actions in the Environment" code cell of the notebook, you'll learn how to design and observe an agent that always selects random actions at each timestep.

-In the "DNQ learning" code cell, a DRL agent is provided to perform much better than the random action and reached on average 15+ over 100 consecutive episodes.
+In the "DNQ learning" code cell, a DRL agent is provided and trained to perform much better than the random action.
+It is able to reach the goal (on average 15+ over 100 consecutive episodes).